kemapak/blog/Testing/Testing Design Patterns for UI.md

 If the return value is important than you need to use a mock.

 ### Mocks
-They are used to test behavior.
+They are used to test the behavior.
 They are similar to stubs but the called methods are pre-programmed with expectations, which form a specification of the calls they receive.
 In other words, mock objects and their methods are pre-programmed for specific calls to verify the behavior.

+_For example_: A method that writes to a file.

 ### Test Driven Development
 Writing tests first with respect to the functionality desired, then writing enough code to pass the test before writing the next test/functionality.